ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/web_standards/promise.html.md

 promisedValue.then(console.log);
 ```

 In both cases, we will see it logged only once.
-This is because promises are run once are created eagerly.
+This is because promises are run once and created eagerly.

 Listening to a promise using `.then()` neither affects nor starts that promise.
 It has no side-effect on the source promise.